 - human resources data, such as job title and role; benefits and compensation information; dependent/beneficiary information; educational, academic and professional qualifications information; emergency contact information; and performance management information.

-Depending the Services we may provide, some of the categories of information that we collect are special categories of Personal Information ("Sensitive Personal Information").
-These include your health records (such as your medical history and reports on medical diagnoses, injuries and treatment); information about your personal characteristics and circumstances of a sensitive nature such as your racial or ethnic origin, sex life, mental and physical health and genetic information; and criminal records.
+Some of the categories of information that we collect are special categories of Personal Information ("Sensitive Personal Information").
+These include your health records (such as your medical history and reports on medical diagnoses, injuries and treatment); information about your personal characteristics and circumstances of a sensitive nature such as your racial or ethnic origin, sex life, mental and physical health and genetic information; and criminal records, fines and other like judicial records.

 - to provide the Services and fulfill our contractual obligations to clients;